I. Overview

 5. Set Special Effect

-For a detailed description of the settings of Special Effects, see Chart Special Effects for the settings of general special effects.
+For a detailed description of settings of Special Effect, see Chart Special Effects for the settings of general special effects.

 6. Preview Effect